chilcano/ansible-role-apache-nifi-toolkit/README.md

 ## Role Variables

-Default variables is in `defaults/main.yml`.
+Default variables are in `defaults/main.yml`.

 ## Dependencies